 Lessons from slow travel: one Greenhouse colleague’s fundraising long-distance cycle from London to Istanbul

-At Greenhouse, as part of our dedicated mission to deliver social and environmental impact, we’re firm believers in slow travel – even offering our employees a ‘slow travel’ holiday benefit of additional annual leave for taking the train, not a plane.
-And, of course, we love some active transport; walking, cycling, kayaking – any way of really participating in the journey.
+As part of our dedicated mission to deliver social and environmental impact, we’re firm believers in slow travel – even offering our employees a ‘slow travel’ holiday benefit that includes additional annual leave for taking the train, not a plane.
+And while there are many ways for sustainable travel including EVs, at Greenhouse we do love an active mode transport: walking, cycling, kayaking – any way of really participating in the journey.

 None more so than our consultant David Mason, who is currently on summer sabbatical, long-distance cycling 4,000km from London to Istanbul.
 David is undertaking the beautiful but gruelling journey to raise £4,000 for the Alzheimer’s Society, which supports people living with dementia.
 He’s already halfway to Istanbul and more than halfway to his fundraising goal, to which you can contribute here.
 Check back for regular updates from David on his travels, and read on to find out what endurance cycling for over six weeks is like…